STRCPY(3P) POSIX Programmer's Manual STRCPY(3P)

 tions.
 Thus, overlapping moves may yield surprises.

-This issue is aligned with the ISO C standard; this does not affect
+This version is aligned with the ISO C standard; this does not affect

 compatibility with XPG3 applications.
 Reliable error detection by this